— RESTORED HOME CLOSED in the summer of 2026 —

 Dear friends,

-I hope this letter finds you well and enjoying the quiet hope that comes with Spring.
+I hope this letter finds you well and enjoying the quiet hope that stirs in Spring.
 I wanted to write to share some very bittersweet news with you.
 The time has come for me to close down Restored Home.
 This summer, I will be transitioning into a new ministry job, and I know I can’t give both ministries my full heart, time, and investment.
 We will be wrapping up the ministry and non-profit aspect of Restored Home this summer.
 I’m writing to you with tears down my cheeks because this is very tender news to share.

 If it’s ok with you, I’d like to pull back the curtain a bit to share what the Lord has been doing in my life.
 If you’ve followed along for long, you will know that I moved to Scotland in 2013 to plant a church with my husband.
 This came on the back of years and years of longing, praying, waiting, and taking slow, careful, obedient steps.
 The Lord began a work in me when I was nine years old.
 First calling me to salvation through his Son Jesus, and a few years later, calling me to the mission field.
 Since my teen years, my heart has beat for the global Church.
 The longer I walked with the Lord, the more he refined and worked out that calling in my life–eventually leading me to work with women in the local church here in Scotland.
 That was always the dream, the calling, the hope, the prayer.
 And in 2013, I landed in Scotland and knew I was finally home.